SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

 \subsection{Performance of Reward Model}

 The performance evaluation of the reward model, as detailed in Table~\ref{tbl:reward_model_performance}, showcases its high degree of accuracy and reliability in verifying individual reasoning steps.
 The model consistently achieves strong performance across a four-step process, with verification accuracies reaching as high as 90.22\%.
 Even at its lowest point, the model maintains a robust accuracy of 86.36\%, demonstrating its consistent ability to accurately assess the correctness of stepwise outputs.
-These results confirm that our reward model can provide a precise and reliable per-step reward signal for the subsequent SRPO process.